simonecorsi/awesome/README.md

 *   [codfish/semantic-release-action](https://github.com/codfish/semantic-release-action) - The Original GitHub Action for running semantic-release.
 Sets output and environment variables for you to use in subsequent actions.

 *   [sandstorm-io/sandstorm](https://github.com/sandstorm-io/sandstorm) - Sandstorm is a self-hostable web productivity suite.
-It's implemented as a security-hardened web app package manager.
+It's implemented as a security-hardened web app package manager. | Actively sponsored by our friends at LambdaTest

 *   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better.